-His primary projects are BirdWorld and Tre Voci having previously been a founder member of ensembles including Solstice String Quartet, Living Room in London and Odysseus Piano Trio.
+Gregor writes and plays in ensembles BirdWorld and Tre Voci having also been a founder member of Solstice String Quartet, Living Room in London and Odysseus Piano Trio.

 Recent commissions include ‘Doe-eyed, Clean-cut’ for Duo TÖ, ‘Latent, Paper Tiger’ for solo violin and electronics performed and recorded by Galya Bisengalieva, ‘Hiraeth’ for Asamisimasa Ensemble at Borealis Festival (Norway), a double cello concerto premiered in La Paz (Bolivia) and a work for cello and electronics written for the BEAST sound system at Birmingham University.
-Gregor has also written for the London Contemporary Orchestra with whom he is a regular principle player having collaborated with artists such as Radiohead, Actress, among many others and recently performed string quartet works in a US tour in conjunction with Spitfire Audio.
+Gregor has also written for the London Contemporary Orchestra with whom he is a regular principle player having collaborated with artists including Radiohead, Qasim Naqvi, Sarah Davachi, Actress, among many others.

-Since living in Norway he has performed with artists and ensembles including Mette Henriette, Sanskriti Shrestha, Ola Kvernberg, 1816, Cikada Ensemble; recorded chamber works by Simon Steen-Andersen with the Oslo Sinfonietta; joined NMK composers’ collective; and, recently formed a improvising trio with Karl Nyberg and Bernt Isak Wærstad called KGB.
+Since living in Norway he has performed with artists and ensembles including Mette Henriette, Hildur Guðnadóttir, JAR, Ola Kvernberg, 1816, Neon and Cikada Ensembles; recorded chamber works by Simon Steen-Andersen with the Oslo Sinfonietta; and, recently formed a improvising trio with Karl Nyberg and Bernt Isak Wærstad called KGB.
 In autumn 2016 alongside Rob Lewis, Gregor set up SVS – an Oslo-based online platform broadcasting adventurous music from the Nordics.
 SVS presents weekly mixes by artists from a diverse array of genres and has hosted events at venues including Cafe Oto and Rich Mix London.

 Gregor was born in London, studied music at Cambridge and composition at the Royal College of Music.
 He currently lives both in London and Oslo.